-The issue of complete lock-ups of merger agreements arose in Omnicare Inc. v.
-NCS Healthcare Inc. NCS was immersed in debt, and was searching for an acquirer that would save the company.
-Omnicare was willing to offer $270 million dollars in its improved offer for NCS as a sale of assets in bankruptcy and thus would only pay existing debtors of NCS and would not leave any consideration for the shareholders leading NCS to reject the offer.
-As a result NCS entered into negotiations with Genesis.
-Genesis was willing to offer much above the Omnicare offer, that would provide consideration also to shareholders.
-The rivalry between Genesis and Omnicare and the fact that it previously lost in a bitter bidding war with Omnicare, led it to insist on exclusivity agreements and lock-ups, in its negotiation with NCS.
+The issue of the complete lock-up of merger agreements arose in Omnicare Inc. v.
+NCS Healthcare Inc. NCS was immersed in debt and was searching for an acquirer that would save the company.
+Omnicare was willing to offer $270 million in its improved offer for NCS as a sale of assets in bankruptcy.
+It would thus only pay existing debtors of NCS and would not leave any consideration for the shareholders.
+This led NCS to reject the offer.
+As a result, NCS entered into negotiations with Genesis.
+Genesis was willing to offer a price exceeding Omnicare’s offer, which would also provide consideration to shareholders.
+The rivalry between Genesis and Omnicare, and the fact that it previously lost in a bitter bidding war with Omnicare, led Genesis to insist on exclusivity agreements and lock-ups in its negotiation with NCS.
 Genesis emphasized that it wanted to insure it would not be used as a “stalking horse.”
-As a result, when Omnicare sent an improved offer that was conditioned on due diligence, NCS received an improved offer from Genesis, and did not negotiate with Omnicare.
-Genesis conditioned its offer on its approval the next day by midnight, otherwise it would terminate discussions and withdraw the offer.
-The board decided to approve the agreement, which as the legal counsel emphasized “would prevent NCS from engaging in any alternative or superior transaction in the future” given its complete lock-ups—the lack of a fiduciary out and the agreement with NCS’ major shareholders that hold over 50% of its shares, obligating them to vote in favor of the agreement.
-Omnicare sent once again an improved offer.
-The NCS board withdrew its recommendation that the shareholder vote in favor of the NCS/Genesis merger as a consequence of the improved offer.
-Yet, due to its contractual obligation to submit the merger to a stockholder vote and Genesis’ voting agreement with the major shareholders together with the lack of a fiduciary out clause, the rejection of the Genesis merger was deemed impossible.
+As a result, when Omnicare sent an improved offer that was conditional on due diligence, NCS received an improved offer from Genesis and did not negotiate with Omnicare.
+Genesis’ offer was made conditional upon NCS granting approval by midnight the next day, otherwise, it would terminate discussions and withdraw the offer.
+The board of NCS decided to approve the agreement, which as the legal counsel emphasized “would prevent NCS from engaging in any alternative or superior transaction in the future” given its complete lock-ups: the lack of a fiduciary out clause and the agreement with NCS’ major shareholders, which held over 50% of its shares, obligating them to vote in favor of the agreement.
+Omnicare once again sent an improved offer.
+The NCS board withdrew its recommendation that shareholders vote in favor of the NCS-Genesis merger in view of this improved offer.
+Yet, due to its contractual obligation to submit the merger to a stockholder vote and Genesis’ voting agreement with the major shareholders, together with the lack of a fiduciary out clause, the rejection of the Genesis merger was deemed impossible.